oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Using DRCP with python-oracledb applications involves the following steps:

-1. Configuring and enabling DRCP in the database
+1. Enabling DRCP in the database
-2. Configuring the application to use a DRCP connection
+2. Configuring the application to use DRCP pooled servers
-3. Deploying the application

 Enabling DRCP in Oracle Database
 --------------------------------

-Every Oracle Database uses a single, default DRCP connection pool.
-From Oracle Database 21c, each pluggable database can optionally have its own pool.
+Oracle Database versions prior to 21c can have a single DRCP connection pool.
+From Oracle Database 21c, each pluggable database can optionally have its own pool, or can use the container level pool.
+From Oracle Database 23ai, you can create multiple pools at the pluggable, or container, database level.

 Note that DRCP is already enabled in Oracle Autonomous Database and pool management is different to the steps below.

-DRCP pools can be configured and administered by a DBA using the ``DBMS_CONNECTION_POOL`` package:
+In the basic scenario, DRCP pools can be configured and administered by a DBA using the ``DBMS_CONNECTION_POOL`` package:

 .. code-block:: sql